arXiv/arxiv-docs/about/donate.md

 Corporate Employer Matching Funds can be made through [Benevity](https://causes.benevity.org/causes/840-150532082/project/3FK1YBQWRZ).

-Member Institutions: Membership contributions made by credit card can be processed through this donation link.
+Member Institutions: Membership contributions made by credit card can be processed through the donation link above.
 Please be sure to include the institution’s name (not an individual’s name).

 Authors: Donations will have no impact on submission decisions.